dotnet/docs-maui/docs/ios/deployment/publish-app-store.md

     :::image type="content" source="media/publish/vs/distribution-signing-identity-app-store.png" alt-text="Screenshot of selecting a signing identity in the distribution dialog.":::

     > [!NOTE]
-    > Your signing identity and provisioning profile should match the selected distribution channel.
+    > Your signing identity and provisioning profile should match the app and the selected distribution channel.

 1. In the **Distribute - Signing Identity** dialog, select either the **Save As** button or the **Upload to Store** button.
-The **Save As** button will re-sign your app and publish it to an *.ipa* file on your file system, for later upload to the App Store through an app such as [Transporter](https://apps.apple.com/us/app/transporter/id1450874784?mt=12).
+The **Save As** button will enable you to enter a filename, before re-signing your app and publishing it to an *.ipa* file on your file system for later upload to the App Store through an app such as [Transporter](https://apps.apple.com/us/app/transporter/id1450874784?mt=12).
 The **Upload to Store** button will re-sign your app and publish it to an *.ipa* file, before uploading it to the App Store.

     1. If you select the **Upload to Store** button, the **Upload to store credentials** dialog will appear after Visual Studio has created the *.ipa* file.
 In the **Upload to store credentials** dialog enter your Apple ID and app-specific password and select the **OK** button: